Performance Analysis of Superconductor-constriction-Superconductor Transmon Qubits: Finite difference solutions of transmon wave equations

 and

 In the discretized space of $\varphi$, the Hamiltonian is expressed by a $N\times N$ matrix $\mathbf{H} = \{H_{kl}\}$, $(k,l=0,1,\dots,N-1)$, which has the following non-zero matrix elements:

 while all the other elements are 0.
-The $E_J(\varphi_k)$ term in the diagonal elements is the transmon potential energy and given by Eqs. \ref{EJ_singleNB} and \ref{EJ_SIS} for ScS and SIS transmons, respectively.
 The modular arithmetic gives a cyclic symmetry to the off-diagonal matrix elements, which enforces the periodic boundary conditions at $\varphi=\pm\pi$.

 The first few eigenvalues and eigenvectors of $\mathbf{H}$ are obtained by using the SciPy \cite{2020SciPy-NMeth} sparse matrix eigensolver (\texttt{scipy.sparse.linalg.eigs}).
 The validity of the finite difference method is verified by comparing the numerical results for SIS transmon with the analytical Mathieu function solutions.
-For the first four eigenenergies of SIS transmons with $1\leq E_J/E_C\leq 100$ and $n_g=1/2$, the two methods give virtually identical results (Figure \ref{Eigenenergy_verfication}a).
-The relative differences between eigenenergies obtained from the two methods are generally less than $10^{-10}$, as shown in Figure \ref{Eigenenergy_verfication}b.
-The computation results on charge dispersion $\epsilon_m$ are compared in Figure \ref{charge_dispersion_verfication}, showing that the two methods match each other until $|\epsilon_m|/E_{01}$ reaches $10^{-11}$ or less, further demonstrating the accuracy of the finite difference method.
+For the first four eigenenergies of SIS transmons with $1\leq E_J/E_C\leq 100$ and $n_g=1/2$, the two methods give virtually identical results (Fig. \ref{Eigenenergy_verfication}a).
+The relative differences between eigenenergies obtained from the two methods are less than $10^{-11}$, as shown in Fig. \ref{Eigenenergy_verfication}b.
+The computation results on charge dispersion $\epsilon_m$ are compared in Fig. \ref{Eigenenergy_verfication}c, showing that the two methods match each other very well, further demonstrating the accuracy of the finite difference method.